 A Think-PIece Essay

-On July 20th, the Morris Brown College 2020 Capital Campaign will sponsor an appreciation gathering for financial supporters to Morris Brown by some of its past, legacy donors, and an appreciational “revisit” to Atlanta’s Turning Point Churches (Peachtree Christian Church [PCC] and First Christian Church of Atlanta [FCCA]).
+On July 20th, the Morris Brown College 2020 Capital Campaign sponsored an appreciation gathering for financial supporters to Morris Brown by some of its past, legacy donors, and an appreciational “revisit” to Atlanta’s Turning Point Churches (Peachtree Christian Church [PCC] and First Christian Church of Atlanta [FCCA]).

-Mostly Violence had bypassed Atlanta following the Brown versus Board of Education decision of 1954.
-Mayor Hartsfield could describe Atlanta as “A City too busy to hate,” and a popular tourist guide booklet characterized the City as “A Kind of Cracker Camelot.”
+Mostly violence had bypassed Atlanta following the Brown versus Board of Education decision of 1954.
+Mayor Hartsfield could, then, describe Atlanta as “A City too busy to hate,” and a popular tourist guide booklet characterized the City as “A Kind of Cracker Camelot.”
 But then the Temple Bombing happened!

 Peachtree, right across the street, immediately opened its doors to Rabbi Jacob Rothchild and the Temple Worshipers, and FCCA, founded in 1865, pressed into social justice ministry its long history of civil rights advocacy.
 The White Protestant Clergy issued a “Ministry Manifesto” which became a seminal document in the early Civil Rights Movement.
 A Tide was Turned.

 All this is chronicled in Melissa Fay Greene’s wonderful, award winning Book, The Temple Bombing.
-But for us, and in this moment of time, we will seek out the origins of these stories of triumph over oppression.
-More to come your way regarding July 20th.
+But for us, and in this moment of time, we will seek out the origins of these stories of triumph over oppression as we express appreciation.
+More to come your way regarding the importance of this history.
 We meet first at FCCA.

 — Posted, July 5, 2019.
 Fountain Hall (Stone Hall) has just been awarded a $75.000 grant for the preservation of this historic structure.
 Our great thanks to Dr. Candy Tate, from the Atlanta Branch of ASALH (The Association for the Study of African American Life and History) who wrote the grant on behalf of Morris Brown and the West End Neighborhoods.
 Posted by Julian Smth, Jr., (July 5, 2019) on Facebook, and copied, here.
 More details to come, soon.